lerina/lerina.github.io/html/code/rust-wasm/index.md

 ```

-Because we are not using a bundler, we used `wasm-pack --target web --out-dir www` to compile pour code.
+To specify that we are not using NPM and a bundler, and in consequence have not use for *.ts files
+we used `wasm-pack --target web --no-typescript --out-dir www` to compile our code.

-This will output ES6 code in `www/pkg`.
+Without NPM, the build will produce ES6 code in `www/pkg`.
 Hence we have to use the ES module import syntax.
-That is, we must specify the filename with its extension in our `import` statement:
+That is, we must specify the filename with its extension `.js` in our `import` statement:

 `import ... from "../pkg/hello_world.js";`